Stephen Tyszka of Trubify: “Run a lean startup”

 Run a lean startup.
 Ex: Prioritize your expenses based on clear company goals.
 If we need sticky features in the app to ensure high retention, spend on developing those before spending a lot of money on marketing hype.

-As part of my series about the “5 Things You Need To Know To Create a Successful App or SaaS”, I had the pleasure of interviewing Stephen Tyszka.
+As a part of our series about rising music stars, I had the distinct pleasure of interviewing Stephen Tyszka.

 Stephen Tyszka is a serial entrepreneur and lifelong musician.
 Mr. Tyszka has founded several companies and led product development teams in FinTech, AdTech, Music, and micro-influencer spaces; most notable are Blast.com with longtime business partner and co-founder, Walter Cruttenden (founder of Acorns, Roth Capital, and the iBank of e*Trade); and Music.com, where he led product development and continues to serve on the advisory board with founder and chairman, Pharrell Williams.